d3x0r/STFRPhysics/whitepaper.md

 The coordinate space of rotations, hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting of N perpendicular axles which together apply curvature to a space.
 Curvature is a translation of a rectangular space around 1 or more axles;
 where additional axles composite into a single composite axle, around which all space is translated.
-The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `distance/dT`.
+The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `dPosition/dT`.
-Just like velocity sums to a position, angular velocity sums to an angular position.
-Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors, which can be used to scale all points in the frame to this new frame.
+Velocity sums to a position, angular velocity sums to an angular position.
+Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors used to scale all points in the frame to this new frame.

-The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter. when a rotation is rotated, the operation is the [cross product](#user-content-lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions: `lnQ1 x lnQ2` and not addition; compared to `exp(lnQ1) x exp(lnQ2)` the math performed is not the same, and the former retains the correct relative angles.
+The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter (much like in life, just because you can compute a line from here to there, doesn't mean you can use that lines; even in space, gravity applies a curvature to your inertia).
+When a rotation is rotated, the operation is the [cross product](#user-content-lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions: `lnQ1 x lnQ2` and not addition; compared to `exp(lnQ1) x exp(lnQ2)` the math performed is not the same, and the former retains the correct relative angles within the rotation space; including potential orbital jumps.

 In every 3D physics and game engine, objects have 6 dimensions, 3 which represent it's velocity and 3 that represent it's angular velocity.
 The normal vector representing velocity is the direction of motion, while the normal of the vector representing angular velocity is the axis of rotation.
-The length of the velocity vector represents the speed of an object, similarly the sum of the angles of the angular velocity represents the total angular speed of an object.
+The length of the velocity vector represents the speed of an object, similarly the sum of the angles of the angular velocity represents the [total angular warp](#user-content-regarding-specific-representation) of coodinate space.

+Coorindates within the rotation space have a sort of concentric spherical shell nature to them, since any line radially from the origin is the same rotation axle, with a different angular speed.

 ### Glossary